jlvahldiek/docker-compose-monailabel-orthanc/README.md

 As an alternative specify paths to an existing Orthanc database: `$IMAGE_MOUNT` should point to Orthanc's data folder and `$LOCAL_WORKSPACE/db-index` should point to Orthanc's index folder.

-Put pre-existing models into `$LOCAL_WORKSPACE/anatomy-model`.
-This is also the place where new models will be saved.

 Use 3D Slicer's MONAILabel plugin to segment images and to train new models.